 While different investors prefer to look at only specific moving averages (like a 5 Day or a 20 Day Moving Average), I tend to overlay several different moving average lengths at the same time as I like to see all trends taking place rather than just a specific few.

-Are you interested in learning how to analyze and trade stocks effectively using moving averages?
-The moving average tool becomes even more powerful when it is combined with other methods of technical analysis.
+Also, the moving average tool becomes even more powerful when it is combined with other methods of technical analysis.